ShivamMehta161/CodeRangers-HaryanaPoliceHackathon2023/README.md

 ## Proposed Solution
 In our commitment to combat drug abuse, we present a comprehensive solution through both a **user-friendly website** and **an innovative app**, aimed at empowering communities and bolstering law enforcement efforts.

+### Overview of Website functionality

+The website made for common poeple.
+The website acts as a guardian of anonymity, enabling concerned citizens to discreetly report drug-related incidents without fear.
+Tailored for those witnessing or experiencing issues, it ensures a secure environment for reporting and accessing essential support.
+This platform fosters community-driven solutions, empowering users to play a pivotal role in combating drug abuse.

+### Overview of APP functionality

+The app caters to law enforcement and narcotics control officials, serving as a dynamic tool for real-time data analysis and spontaneous alerts on reported drug abuse activities.
+It transforms raw data into actionable insights, enhancing decision-making.
+The app's users gain comprehensive dashboards, ensuring effective response strategies against drug abuse.